moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 Global state is when the state is accessible by every element/component of the app.
 But the important fact is that it pollutes the whole app since it echoes in every component that accesses it.

 (done) DM: that was not quite right.
 Update these two vocab entries based on this article: https://dev.to/fkrasnowski/global-vs-local-state-in-react-lp5

+## atomic component

+Atomic components are the smallest and most basic building blocks of a design system.
+They are the simplest and most self-contained components that can't be broken down any further, e.g : `buttons, inputs, labels, and other similar UI elements`